nreaLms/halflife-featureful/README.md

 * multi_trigger - alternative to multi_manager for which J.A.C.K. can show connections to its targets.
 * item_flashlight can be enabled to give player flashlight without giving a suit.

-### New flags and parameters compatible with exising addons and mods
+### New flags and parameters compatible with existing addons and mods

 #### Opposing Force

-Besides opfor entites (mentioned above) some opfor-specific parameters were added:
+Besides opfor entities (mentioned above) some opfor-specific parameters were added:

 * 'Suspicious' parameter for scientists and security guards that make them pre-provoked towards the player.